flybywiresim/docs/docs/fbw-a32nx/support/index.md

 !!! warning "IMPORTANT"

 The FBW A32NX aims to become a realistic simulation of a real Airbus A320neo.
-Accordingly, as with real pilots, some reading and learning is required to gain the knowledge to competently fly this aircraft, even in a simulator.
+Accordingly, as with real pilots, some reading, and learning is required to gain the knowledge to competently fly this aircraft, even in a simulator.
 Our support channels are not meant to and cannot replace this learning process for you.

 A good place to start learning to fly and operate the FlyByWire A32NX is our [Beginner Guide](../../pilots-corner/beginner-guide/overview.md).